rstemmer/musicdb/docs/source/usage/install.rst

 .. tab:: Fedora

-   The following code shows how to install the HTTP server via ``dnf`` on Fedora.
+   The following code shows how to install and configure the HTTP server via ``dnf`` on Fedora.
+   The configuration file has already been installed to ``/etc/httpd/conf/musicdb.conf``.
+   This configuration just needs to be moved into the Apache configuration directory: ``/etc/httpd/conf.d``.

    .. code-block:: bash